LeeMorinUCF/ECP3004S21/demo_16_Solving_Equations/README.md

 <img src="Images/bisection-interval.gif" width="500">

-The algorithm proceeds by evaluating ```f(x)``` at the midpoint and then replacing the endpoint of the same sign with the midpoint, creating an interval of half the width that contains the root.
+The algorithm begins by evaluating ```f(x)``` at the midpoint and then replacing the endpoint of the same sign with the midpoint, creating an interval of half the width that contains the root.

 <img src="Images/bisection-iterations.jpg" width="500">